DisilaKarl/Data-science-AI-Portfolio/Deep learning/Guided Practice/README.md

 Randomly initialize weights instead of using pre-trained weights.
 Fine-tune the network for the binary classification task.
 Optimize hyperparameters like learning rate, optimizer type, and batch size.
-Evaluation: Compare results against the custom CNN and evaluate the impact of a deeper, more standardized architecture.
+Evaluation: Compare results against the custom CNN and evaluate the impact of a deeper, more standardized architecture

 3. Transfer Learning
 Objective: Use a pre-trained model to leverage features learned on large datasets like ImageNet.
 Steps: